 New One Wall by Christian Böhmer – Speak up.
 Stand up.

 There is a new One Wall with an urgent message at Berlin’s Bülowstrasse.
-In his latest work for URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART, the Cologne artist Christian Böhmer accepted the invitation of museum director Yasha Young and addresses the precarious situation of prostitutes on site – unfortunately an omnipresent problem in Schöneberger Bülow-Kiez.
+In his latest work for URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART, the Cologne artist Christian Böhmer accepted the invitation of curator Yasha Young and addresses the precarious situation of prostitutes on site – unfortunately an omnipresent problem in Schöneberger Bülow-Kiez.

 Christian Böhmer’s new One Wall is named “Speak Up.
 Stand Up”.
 With this forceful mural and equally clear message, the artist wants to draw attention to the ongoing violence against prostitutes on Bülowstrasse.
 Every day, young women stand on the street and experience situations that they themselves cannot or do not want to talk about.
 Each one of them has an individual story that deserves to be heard.